emmanueldev247/radiance-smart-city/Board2_EnergyEmergency/README.md

 ## LDR (Light Dependent Resistor) Mode and Remote Control

-- **LDR Mode**: The street lights (SLledPin (8)) are controlled based on ambient light conditions using the LDR sensor (ldrPin (A0)).
+- **LDR Mode**: The street lights are controlled based on ambient light conditions using the LDR sensor.
 Adjust the `LDR_LOW_LIMIT` value to fine-tune the sensitivity of the LDR to achieve optimal performance in various lighting environments.
 - **Remote Control**: Aside the gate operation, the IR remote allows manual control of street lights and residential blocks lights.
   - **Street light control**: When the switch mode button is pressed, it switches the mode from automatic mode to manual mode.
 In the manual mode, a pressed power button turns the light on/off.
 The switch mode button needs to be pressed to switch the mode back to automatic mode.
-  - **Residential blocks light control**: When the appropriate button is pressed, it triggers the various block LED pin (A2, A3, A4, A5).
-This turns the lights on/off.
+  - **Residential blocks light control**: When the appropriate button is pressed, it triggers the various block LED pin.
+This turns the respective lights on/off.

 ## Fire and Water Alarm System Operation
-- Fire Alarm System: The fire sensor (flameInPin (7)) constantly monitor the environment for potential fire incidents.
+- Fire Alarm System: The fire sensor constantly monitor the environment for potential fire incidents.
-- Water Alarm System: The water level sensor (waterInPin (A1)) actively gauges water levels.
+- Water Alarm System: The water level sensor actively gauges water levels.
 - Both systems, integrates visual indicators to signal detection, ensuring a visual distinction.
 In conjunction with the visual indicators, an alarm is employed to provide an audible alert during critical situations.

 > For detailed connections, refer to the [**Circuit Diagram**](../RSC-circuit-diagram.jpg).